Y-Tree Trajectory Detrending & Spectral Analysis

 ) |>

-# Vertical axis = z, horizontal axis = spatial frequency
+# Vertical axis = height z, horizontal axis = spatial frequency

 ggplot(spec_df, aes(x = f, y = z, fill = magnitude)) +